-ELeague is a unique esports league that was designed to be integrated into a television broadcast through Turner Broadcasting Systems (TBS) in the United States.
+ELeague is a unique esports league designed to be integrated into a television broadcast through Turner Broadcasting Systems (TBS) in the United States.
 Essentially, it was designed to be a TV show, helping to bridge the narrowing gap between esports and mainstream culture.

-The ELeague began with a Counter Strike: Global Offensive tournament in 2016, and has since encompassed a whole host of games, including Street Fighter V, Overwatch, Call of Duty: Black Ops 4, Super Smash Bros.
+The ELeague began with a Counter Strike: Global Offensive tournament in 2016 and has since encompassed a whole host of games, including Street Fighter V, Overwatch, Call of Duty: Black Ops 4, Super Smash Bros.
 Ultimate, Formula E, TEKKEN 7, Dota 2, and Rocket League.
 They have also hosted competitions with EA Sports FIFA and NBA 2K.

 ELeague has paid out over $8.6 million in prize money since its inception over the course of 18 different tournaments.
 This is highly impressive considering ELeague’s relatively short lifespan in the overall picture of esports.

-8. Overwatch League
+9. Overwatch League

 While it is not the largest league within MLG, Overwatch League stands out because of its high payouts and fan engagement numbers, as well as its unique participation format and overall structure.

 The Overwatch League operates very differently from most professional esports leagues.
 Instead of the common promotion and relegation model in many esports leagues, the Overwatch League uses a permanent set of teams from existing cities that participate in a regular season, playoffs, and championship format.
 This is similar to the ELeague format, although it is still unique in the overall landscape of esports.
 The Overwatch League also uses conferences and divisions to divide and subdivide teams, something which is usually unique to North American sports leagues.